In the left panel, Centr’s Beginner Cardio & Strength trainer Maricris Lapaix uses a yellow tube ban

 But which band is right for your workouts?
 And how do you use a band effectively?
 Let’s get you into the loop.

-Tube band
+Tube bands

 Also called a tube resistance band with handles

-Tube bands with handles are perfect for pull and push exercises, such as rows and chest presses.
-But because they provide a big range of motion, they’re super versatile.
 You’ll usually find this type of band used in strength training or HIRT workouts, often as a cable machine replacement or dumbbell substitute.

-Fabric band
+Fabric bands

 Sometimes called a fabric loop band, booty band, fabric resistance band, fit loop band or mini band